(1300 292 371)

 A protocol which allows the encryption and signing of email messages.

-An area certified to the physical security requirements for a Zone 2 to Zone 5 area, as defined in the Attorney-General’s Department (AGD)’s Protective Security Policy Framework (PSPF), Entity facilities policy, to allow for the processing or storage of sensitive or classified information.
+An area certified to the physical security requirements for a Zone 2 to Zone 5 area, as defined in the Australian Government Protective Security Policy Framework (PSPF), to allow for the processing or storage of sensitive or classified information.

 An activity undertaken to assess security controls for a system and its environment to determine if they have been implemented correctly and are operating as intended.

-A collection of connection-specific parameters containing information about a one-way connection in IPsec that is required for each protocol used.
+A collection of connection-specific parameters containing information about a one-way connection in Internet Protocol security (IPsec) that is required for each protocol used.

 The duration security association information is valid for.